dhuang8/Tall-Bot/README.md

 ## rank
 have a trophy
 ## image
-returns the first image result. safesearch is off if the channel is nsfw
+returns the first image result. safesearch is off if the channel is nsfw. add gif to the search if you want gifs
 ## stock
 returns price and chart of stock symbol
 ## news